-Key audit matters How our audit addressed the key audit matter Accounting of income from government grants Our principal audit procedures included (Refer note 37(a) of the consolidated financial statements): 1.
-Oblaming and roading no compliance commence During the current year, the Group has accrued an by the Group from the Government of Maharashtra. amount of ₹ 314.90 million as government grant income, based on a claim filed in accordance with the eligibility certificate received from Directorate of Industries, scheme of incentives 2013 issued by the Government of Maharashtra.
-Government of Maharashtra under Package Scheme of Incentives-2013 in the statement of profit and loss.
-While recognizing the government grant, the management has exercised judgement that the principle of reasonable assurance in accordance with paragraph 7 of Ind-AS 3.
-Obtaining and reading the claim documents filed by the Group during the year.
-Testing the compliance with the terms and conditions of eligibility as per the certificate received on sample basis.
-20- Accounting for Government Grants and Disclosure of Government Assistance (Ind AS 20) is achieved when the 4.
-Assessing the compliance by the Group in relation to recognition of income. claim is submitted.
-Accordingly accounting of income from government 5.
-Testing the accounting entries effected in the books of accounts with the underlying workings. grants is considered a key audit matter.
-Evaluating the disclosures in the financial statements for compliance with relevant standards.
+(Refer note 37(a) of the consolidated financial statements):

+During the current year, the Group has accrued an amount of ₹314.90 million as government grant income, 2 based on a claim filed in accordance with the eligibility certificate received from Directorate of Industries, Government of Maharashtra under Package Scheme of 3.
+Incentives-2013 in the statement of profit and loss.
+While recognizing the government grant, the management has exercised judgement that the principle of reasonable assurance in accordance with paragraph 7 of Ind-AS 20- Accounting for Government Grants and Disclosure of 4.
+Government Assistance (Ind AS 20) is achieved when the claim is submitted.

+Accordingly accounting of income from government grants is considered a key audit matter.